openstack-k8s-operators/architecture/va/hci/stage1/README.md

 ## Notes

-Requires an OpenShift 4.12+ cluster with 3 master/worker combo-nodes, with Metal3 and a provisioning network available
+Requires an OpenShift 4.12+ cluster with 3 master/worker combo-nodes

 ## Steps